 This weekend is the Super Bowl and I have to confess that I will not be watching the game.
 The last time I saw a Superbowl, the Oakland Raiders were led by Jim Plunkett to defeat the mighty Philadelphia Eagles in a sad but ultimately boring matchup which the pre-game hype had all but guaranteed to be a ritual sacrifice of the guys in Black and Silver.
 This was Superbowl XV and also the day I lost all interest in televised sports, especially football.

 One thing that periodically pops into my head while writing these posts is that a significant number of readers will have no idea what I am talking about.
 Oh, little historical nuances I accept as pop quizzes for the careful reader (like, remember who the starting quarterback for Oakland was until he broke his leg and had to be replaced mid-season by Jim Plunkett?).
 But what I should be more aware of is the readers in countries that have no concept of what I am talking about.
 Forget Dante Pastorini: what is football?

-There’s an excellent British video available that explains it all so watch carefully:
+Here is a video available that explains a great deal so watch carefully: